Supercaly/ansible-homelab/roles/create-lxc/README.md

 lxc_appname: lxc_hostname # Human-Readable app name.
 ```

 Template image for the container and where it is stored.

-Check the [official Proxmox repository](http://download.proxmox.com/images/system/) for all the images available.
+> Check the [official Proxmox repository](http://download.proxmox.com/images/system/) for the available images.

 ```yaml
 lxc_template: "debian-12-standard_12.7-1_amd64.tar.zst"